keboola/developers-docs/extend/generic-extractor/functions.md

 In the above configuration, the value of the token is taken from the configuration root (using the `attr` reference).
 This is useful in case the configuration is used as part of a [template](/extend/generic-extractor/registration/).
 The actual hash will be generated of the `NotSoSecret` value.

 See [example [EX089]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/089-function-job-parameters-md5) or an alternative [example [EX090] with SHA1 hash](https://github.com/keboola/generic-extractor/tree/master/doc/examples/090-function-job-parameters-sha1).

 ### Optional Job Parameters
 Let's say you have an API which allows you to send the list of columns to be contained in the API response.
 For example, to list users and include their `id`, `name` and `login` properties, call `/users?showColumns=id,name,login`.
-Also, you want to enter these values as an array in the `config` section, because the config is generated by a [template](/extend/generic-extractor/registration/).
+Also, you want to enter these values as an array in the `config` section because the config is generated by a [template](/extend/generic-extractor/registration/).
 If the end-user does not wish to filter the columns, they can list all the columns (which would be annoying) or leave the column filter empty.
 In that case, the API